 If we are experimental scientists we should be doing some experimental science.
 We should be teaching our students how to investigate the properties and behaviour of artefacts.
 This could be done through artefact classes.
 In other science and engineering subjects there are laboratory classes devoted to taking things apart to see how they are made and function.
 Why could we not do the same?
 Our emphasis is always on making things, often trivial and useless devices, rather than looking at how things work.
-We should be taking some source code and seeing how different parts of it work, how by changing components or lines of code different behaviour results.
+We should be taking some source code and seeing how different parts of it work, how by changing components or lines of code different behaviour results, recording the results rigorously.
 Looking at performance issues on different platforms and under different loadings.
 This provides a much clearer understanding than just reading theoretical texts.

 Part of our problem is that we do not, ourselves, know how to conduct these experiments.
 Another problem is our lack of technical support.
 In good science departments each academic has at least one technician, if we had that level of support we could try to investigate our subject better, being funded as mathematics for so long has meant that our only tools for investigating our subject are theoretical and unvalidated.
+However, there are things we can do to encourage a more experimental and reflective attitude amongst students from the start.
+Consider the typical programming assignment.
+We set the students a fairly simple problem and require them to develop some software to solve it.
+We may provide them with an informal statement of the problem, less commonly a formal requirements document or a formal specification.
+We might provide some outline program code or a library of classes or modules to base their solution around.